Biden's aid plan could revamp economy, prompt GOP resistance

 But Biden is only providing the framework for negotiations, rather than a finished product and much of the promised benefits could be diluted.
 Alec Phillips, an economist with Goldman Sachs, expects there to ultimately be $1.1 trillion in relief, about 60% of what Biden outlined Thursday.

-The challenge is that Senate Democrats would likely need to rely on the reconciliation process to avoid the risk of a Republican filibusters from Republicans.
+The challenge is that Senate Democrats would likely need to rely on the reconciliation process to avoid the risk of filibusters from Republicans.
 Without reconciliation, Biden would need 60 votes.

 Reconciliation, which requires a simple majority, has never been used for discretionary spending, a category that would appear to include the state fiscal aid, education grants and public health spending proposed by Biden, Phillips said in an analyst note.